visokio/omniscope-custom-views/calendar/README.md

 ## Settings

- - Date: Date field to split group the rows by.
+ - Date: Date field to split/group the rows by.
  - Value (Optional): Numerical measure value to colour the dates by.

 ![screenshot](thumbnail.png)